-Pets (including dogs, cats, birds, and so on) are restricted from all camp property (even when dropping-off or picking-up a camper).
+Pets (including dogs, cats, birds, and so on) are restricted from all camp property (even when dropping off or picking up a camper).
 This includes your child's new puppy - even if they are well-trained.
 Anyone who brings a pet onto the premises will be asked to remove the pet immediately.
-There will be approved dogs living at camp during the summer.
-These dogs owned and cared for by members of our leadership staff - such as Apollo, who lives with Aaron and Ann - will not roam free and will not enter any camper's cabin.
-We will also be very sensitive to campers that have fears of dogs or have serious allergies to animals.